alinex/bash-lib/doc/develop.md

 Level 9 is highest and will show all.

-But you can also select only specific functions to debug by specifiying a function pattern or list so your possibilities to debug are:
+But you can also select only specific functions to debug by specifying a function pattern or list so your possibilities to debug are:

 - `DEBUG=` to not debug
 - `DEBUG=1` for minimal debugging